AdaCore/spark2014/docs/lrm/source/subprograms.rst

    enabled (e.g., via an Assertion_Policy pragma) assertions), then the Import aspect of the entity may be specified to be True.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 6.1.6 DS The effects of specifying a convention of Ghost on the runtime representation, calling conventions, and other such dynamic properties of an entity are the same as if a convention of Ada had been specified.
+Covered by another TU

 .. centered:: **Verification Rules**

 #.
 A non-ghost output shall not depend on a ghost input.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 6.1.6 VR A non-ghost output shall not depend on a ghost input.

 #.
 A ghost entity shall not be referenced